Section 179 Vehicle Deduction Summary At Jones Ford Casa Grande

 How much can I deduct under Section 179 for an HD vehicle?

-Your specific Section 179 deduction for a commercial-use HD vehicle will depend on multiple factors, including the total cost of the vehicle and your business's tax bracket.
+Your specific Section 179 deduction for a commercial-use heavy-duty vehicle will depend on multiple factors, including the total cost of the vehicle and your business's tax bracket.
 Qualifying heavy-duty models should also be eligible for bonus depreciation, which has risen from 60% to 100% in 2025 because of recent U.S. tax code legislation.
 Contact a tax professional for estimates or exact quotes.

 What types of vehicles qualify?